xwmx/nb/README.md

-  add          Add a note, folder, or a file of a specified type. bookmark     Add, open, list, and search bookmarks. completions  Install and uninstall completion scripts. count        Print the number of notes. delete       Delete a note. edit         Edit a note. export       Export a note to a variety of different formats.
+  add          Add a note, folder, or a file of a specified type. bookmark     Add, open, list, and search bookmarks. completions  Install and uninstall completion scripts. count        Print the number of items in a notebook or folder. delete       Delete a note. edit         Edit a note. export       Export a note to a variety of different formats.